homan-uppu/writing/2-Essays/Winners take all.md

 ---

 The world is becoming more hit driven.
-- 1% content creators capture most revenue.
+- 1% content creators capture most engagement.
 - 1% of startups create most value.
 - 1% hold most of the world's wealth.